CapsAdmin/goluwa/addons/shell32experiments/demos/top_gear_results/readme.txt

-This is just a '2d tech demo'.
-Is not intended to be a game.
+This is just a '2D Tech Demo' based on Top Gear 3000 (SNES game).